CitrineInformatics/gemd-docs/docs/specification/objects.md

 A steelmaker might consider a steel plate to be terminal in their process.
 A machinist might take that plate as input for the dog bone they manufacture as terminal in their process.
 A technician might take that dog bone as input to destructive testing, and then a scrapper would feed the broken dog bone back as feedstock for another steelmaker.
-Every history has one terminal material, and a given dataset will likely have several terminal materials in that context.
+Every history has one terminal material.

 #### Recipe